Property $R_\infty$ for new classes of Artin groups: Introduction

-The second class of Artin groups for which we establish property $R_\infty$ is the class of \emph{large hyperbolic-type free-of-infinity} Artin groups.
-An Artin group $A[\Gamma]$ is called \emph{large} (or \emph{large-type}) if all $m_{st}\ge3$ for all $s,t\in S$; $A[\Gamma]$ is called \emph{hyperbolic-type} if its Coxeter group $W[\Gamma]$ is word-hyperbolic, and $A[\Gamma]$ is called \emph{free-of-infinity}, if $m_{st}\ne\infty$ for all $s,t\in S$.
-We note that for the class of large Artin groups, being hyperbolic-type is equivalent to the absence of triangles with edge labels $(3,3,3)$ in its Coxeter graph $\Gamma$ (see~\cite[Corollary~12.6.3]{Davis1}).
+The second class of Artin groups for which we establish property $R_\infty$ is the class of \emph{large-type hyperbolic-type free-of-infinity} Artin groups.
+An Artin group $A[\Gamma]$ is called \emph{large} (or \emph{large-type}) if all $m_{st}\ge3$ (with $m_{st}=\infty$ possible) for all $s,t\in S$; $A[\Gamma]$ is called \emph{hyperbolic-type} if its Coxeter group $W[\Gamma]$ is word-hyperbolic, and $A[\Gamma]$ is called \emph{free-of-infinity}, if $m_{st}\ne\infty$ for all $s,t\in S$.
+We note that for the class of large-type Artin groups, being hyperbolic-type is equivalent to the absence of triangles with edge labels $(3,3,3)$ in its Coxeter graph $\Gamma$ (see~\cite[Corollary~12.6.3]{Davis1}).
 We also note that Artin groups of hyperbolic-type are not word-hyperbolic themselves, unless they are free.
 We prove the following theorem (see Corollary~\ref{cor:ltfoiht}).

 \begin{thm} Let $A[\Gamma]$ be a large hyperbolic-type free-of-infinity Artin group.
 Then it has property~$R_\infty$. \end{thm}

 We also establish property $R_\infty$ for some other subclasses of large hyperbolic-type Artin groups, whose definitions are deferred to Section~\ref{sec4}, in the following theorem (whose proof is given in Corollaries~\ref{cor:xxxl} and \ref{cor:hierarchy}).